 Spinal Cord Stimulator for Chronic Pain at Rolling Hills Medical in Torrance

-A spinal cord stimulators (SCS) are implantable neurostimulation devices designed specifically for managing a variety of back pain and neck pain syndromes.
+Spinal cord stimulators (SCS) are implantable neurostimulation devices designed specifically for managing a variety of back pain and neck pain syndromes.
 Over 50,000 people have spinal cord stimulators safely implanted every year to deliver long-term pain relief without needing drugs or major surgery.
 The U.S. FDA approved spinal cord stimulators years ago to treat chronic pain affecting the arms, legs and all regions of the back.

-Pain sensations originate from nervous system cells by sending electrochemical signals to the brain.
+An alternative to back surgery, pain sensations originate from nervous system cells by sending electrochemical signals to the brain.
 Since pain signals are part electrical and part chemical, researchers have learned that it is possible to block pain signals using low-voltage electrical currents to stimulate the spinal cord.

 Neurological Conditions Treated by a Spinal Cord Stimulator

 The arachnoid is one of three protective membranes protecting the spinal cord and brain.
 The arachnoid may develop painful inflammation due to viral or bacterial infections, spinal surgery complications, epidural steroid injections or spinal cord injuries.
 Symptoms of arachnoiditis include burning/stinging pain in your lower back and legs, numbness and debilitating muscle spasms.
 Severe arachnoiditis could cause incontinence and bowel dysfunction.

 Failed Back Syndrome